Gerapy/Gerapy/README.md

 # Gerapy

-Distributed Management Framework Based on Scrapy and Scrapyd
+Distributed Management Framework Based on Scrapy and Scrapyd.

 ## Support